eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 ## 28.09 MD plan:
--   Recovering the high intensity, nominal energy beam we had last year
+-   1) Recovering the high intensity, nominal energy beam we had last year.

--   Performing fast extraction for SEC calibration (especially if we progress with the pico-scope solution)
+-   2) Performing fast extraction for SEC calibration (especially if we progress with the pico-scope solution).

--   Reducing the intensity, if possible to at least ~1e6 ions/spill (again, similarly to what we did last year)

--   Special attention to be devoted to impact of intensity reduction on spill duration
+-   3) Reducing the intensity, if possible to at least ~1e6 ions/spill (again, similarly to what we did last year).
+Special attention to be devoted to impact of intensity reduction on spill duration.

--   Repetition of fast extraction to have another calibration point at lower intensity
+-   Repetition of fast extraction to have another calibration point at lower intensity (Not possible for Marc).
+	- Early or Nominal intensity in LEIR to have two points
+	- Can't trust signal from XSEC in fast mode (lot of noise from Federico) - ringing of the signal.
+		- checking if impedance is matched
+		-

 -   Repeat the steps above, with ~2 GeV/n energy